Band AKA: Career

 "Grace", a track from their 1981 eponymous debut album entered the UK singles charts on 15 May 1982 after appearing for some weeks on a number of local dance and club charts.
 It reached a peak of number 41 in a five-week run on the chart.
-In its 12” single form "Grace" featured a memorable saxophone solo courtesy of Jimmy Carter and the same formula was used to record the follow up “Joy”.
-This song entered the chart on 5 March 1983, and reached number 24, remaining in the charts for 7 weeks.
+In its 12" single form "Grace" featured a memorable saxophone solo courtesy of Jimmy Carter.